 Figure 1: Bramaderos concession showing grid soil sampling areas in yellow dots to be followed up during 2020.
 The exploration team are currently working at Espiritu and E1.

-Figure 2: Espiritu target area showing current and planned trench locations, silver in rock chip values, and gold in rock chip samples within the barite zone.
-The background image is silver-in-soil sample results
+Figure 2: Espiritu target area showing current and planned trench locations, gold in rock chip samples and drill hole options.
+The background image is gold-in-soil sample results.